-Community Service
+Community Service Obligation (CSO)

-Obligation (CSO) community's resources (via Council) for the benefit of the community.
+Recognition that facilities have been provided using community's resources (via Council) for the benefit of the community.
 This recognition often takes the form of discounted user fees for residents / ratepayers.

 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.ai
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au